In Part One of this tutorial series, we explained how to use WordPress widgets and in Part Two, we explained how to configure a text widget.

-In this tutorial you will learn how to configure other default WordPress widgets.
+In this section we are going to show you how to configure other commonly-used WordPress blog widgets.

-Now that you have configure a text widget containing a contact button, let’s configure your Post Categories.
+Now that you have configure a text widget containing a support button, let’s configure a widget to display Post Categories on the sidebar section.

-The Categories widget displays on the sidebar section by default.
-All you need to do, therefore, is place the widget wherever you want your categories to display by clicking and dragging it on the sidebar widget area …
+The Categories widget displays on the sidebar navigation section by default.
+All you have to do, therefore, is place the widget wherever you want your categories to display by clicking and dragging it on the sidebar widget area …

 your categories …

-- In Title: type something that will make sense to visitors, for example, “Choose A Topic…” (1)
+- In Title: type something that visitors will understand, for example, “Choose A Topic…” (1)

-- If you plan to use many categories, check Display as dropdown (this significantly reduces the size of the widget content by displaying all categories inside a drop-down menu).
-If you plan to publish posts under a few categories only, then leave the Display as dropdown box unchecked.
+- If you have too many categories, check Display as dropdown (this significantly reduces the size of the widget content by displaying all categories in a drop-down menu).
+If you plan to publish posts under a few categories only, then leave the Display as dropdown box unticked.
 (2)

-- You can leave the remaining options unticked, or see the additional notes on configuring this widget below.
+- You can leave the other options unticked, or see the additional notes on configuring this widget below.

-Load the site in your browser or refresh the page to see how the content will look to visitors …
+Click Visit Site or reload the page to see how your sidebar categories will display to visitors …

 Tips: